Ready to Apply?

 Master of Science in Education

-Professionals can take this degree to broaden their intellectual outlook and develop important analytic and research skills.
-Students can take this degree as a first step toward a PhD program.
-Depending on course availability, the concentration requirement provides the ability to specialize in practical areas like higher education administration or educational leadership; or in thematic areas like literacy and language education, development studies, or public policy.
+IU Online’s Master of Science in Education: International and Comparative Education broadens your intellectual outlook and helps you develop important analytic and research skills.
+You can choose a concentration in higher education administration or educational leadership or in literacy and language education, development studies, or public policy.

 Specific areas of focus include: